AAO Renewal Information

 - If the applicant is renewing their appointment after a five year term, they must complete the renewal application form, undertake a Deed of Obligations refresher training session and sign a new Deed of Obligations (DOO).

 - The applicant must provide a new and current National Police Check (NPC) when renewing after a five year appointment.

 - AAO identification card must be returned if the applicant is no longer working as an AAO.

 The renewal process

-Twelve weeks before expiry, the AAO Coordinator (Meat) will contact the AAO’s employer via letter to let them know their appointment/s are coming to an end.
+Twelve weeks before expiry, the AAO Coordinator (Meat) will contact the AAO’s employer via email to let them know their appointment/s are coming to an end.
 The renewal form will be attached to the email for the AAO and their employer to complete.

 If the applicant is no longer working as an AAO their employer should notify the AAO Coordinator via email and return the AAOs ID card to the address below.